joyuwaoma/docker-compose-node-express-mongo-example/README.md

 2. Install dependencies: `npm install`
 3. [Install and run MongoDB](https://www.mongodb.com/docs/manual/installation/) on your system.
 This repo works on an instance running on `localhost:27017`
 4. Start the application: `node index.js`

+## Dockerized the application
+1. Wrote a dockerfile and built the dockerimage
+2. Ran the application in a docker container